Quick start guide

 analysis (like PCA, or clustering results) for a single cell dataset.
 At

-object serves as a collection of
+the top level, the Seurat object serves as a collection of

-and DimReduc
+Assay and DimReduc objects, representing

 expression data and dimensionality reductions of the expression data,

-objects also store additional
+respectively.
+Seurat objects also store additional

 metadata, both at the cell and feature level.
 Click here for more